wythers/ioCoro/README.md

 # iocoro: be elegant, be efficient
-iocoro is a IO lib implemented with cpp20 coroutine framework
+iocoro is a IO lib implemented with cpp20 [coroutine framework](https://www.scs.stanford.edu/~dm/blog/c++-coroutines.pdf).

-The [document-coro](https://www.scs.stanford.edu/~dm/blog/c++-coroutines.pdf) provides CppCoroutines details.
+To do soom